Persecution of Jehovah's Witnesses

 The beliefs and practices of Jehovah's Witnesses have engendered controversy throughout their history.
 Consequently, the denomination has been opposed by local governments, communities, and religious groups.
 Many Christian denominations consider the interpretations and doctrines of Jehovah's Witnesses heretical, and some professors of religion have classified the denomination as a cult.

 According to law professor Archibald Cox, Jehovah's Witnesses in the United States were "the principal victims of religious persecution … they began to attract attention and provoke repression in the 1930s, when their proselytizing and numbers rapidly increased."
 At times, political and religious animosity against Jehovah's Witnesses has led to mob action and governmental repression in various countries including the United States, Canada and Nazi Germany.

 During World War II, Jehovah's Witnesses were targeted in the United States, Canada, and many other countries because they refused to serve in the military or contribute to the war effort due to their doctrine of political neutrality.
 In Canada, Jehovah's Witnesses were interned in camps along with political dissidents and people of Japanese descent.

 Jehovah's Witness members have been imprisoned in many countries for their refusal of conscription or compulsory military service.
-Their religious activities are banned or restricted in some countries, including Singapore, China, Vietnam, Russia and many Muslim-majority countries.
+Their religious activities are banned or restricted in some countries, including Singapore, North Korea, China, Vietnam, Russia and many Muslim-majority countries.

 Countries

+Australia

+In 1930, the Watch Tower Society had controlling interests in several radio stations in Australia, including 5KA, where presenters were told to preach and in 1931 began broadcasting sermons of Joseph Franklin Rutherford.
+In 1933, the Australian government banned Rutherford's sermons, which included diatribes against the Catholic Church and other Christian denominations, the British Empire, and the United States.
+On 8 January 1941, the Watch Tower Society's stations were permanently closed down, being described as dangerous to national security.
+Jehovah's Witnesses was declared an illegal organization on 17 January 1941, with World War II described as "an ideal opportunity to get rid of licensees long regarded as deviant".

+Austria

+In the period between 1978 and 2004, Jehovah's Witnesses sought registration as a religious society under the 1874 law, which they were repeatedly prevented from doing by state institutions for various reasons.
+The ECHR ruled in 2008 that Austria had thus violated Articles 9, 14, 6 and 13 of the Convention on Human Rights.